ABCxFF/diepindepth/protocol/crypto.md

 ## Praise M28

 You'll notice that after parsing [`0x00` Update packets](./update.md), there are always a couple of seemingly random bytes at the end, unused by the actual parser.
-Well, when the first of these bytes is an odd integer, all the seeds used for clientbound decryption are incremented by 28.
+When the first of these bytes is an odd integer, all the seeds used for clientbound decryption are incremented by 28.
 We have called this process **Praise M28** accordingly.